 "My team always deserves it.
 They’re all great.
 But I would like to give this success to the guys at the kart track in Kerpen, my hometown.
 I know they saw the race on television.
 Guys, squeeze your fists.
 This year we can do it".

 Ferrari president Luca Cordero di Montezemolo also rejoices:

-"I am very happy, because it was a heavy victory, after we had lost some points that were ours in Monte Carlo.
-I must compliment the drivers, great race of Schumacher, very good Barrichello, and cars that, both in practice and in the race, have proven superior to our competitors.
-Everything worked perfectly and now goes on like this".
+"I am very happy, because it was a great victory, after we had lost some points that were ours in Monte Carlo.
+I must compliment the drivers, a great race from Schumacher, a very good one for Barrichello, and cars that, both in practice and in the race, have proven to be better than those of our competitors.
+Everything worked perfectly and now we must continue like this".

 The fourth podium in Ferrari is bittersweet for Rubens Barrichello, who shows a steady growth, but still insufficient to worry Schumacher.
 The Brazilian took close to his teammate in the final stages of the race, and, to the microphones of journalists, although without wanting to argue, states with regret:

-"I deserved victory.
-Because I was flying on the water.
-In the final Ross Brawn told me to slow down, because I was getting too close to Schumacher and according to him I was taking excessive risks.
-But I told him: I’m already going slowly, I have problems with the clutch.
+"I deserved the victory.
+Because I was flying in the wet.
+At the end Ross Brawn told me to slow down, because I was getting too close to Schumacher and according to him I was taking excessive risks.
+But I told him: I’m already going slowly, I have clutch problems.
 I have great respect for the team, but I don’t know how much longer I could have slowed down, already doing it for three or four laps cost me a lot".

-Never as Barrichello was close to victory this time; he came close to a breath from Schumacher, even though he lost ten precious seconds during the second pit stop.
-The tires marked his race: the first stop had just begun to rain, he could put the tires wet, but he did not risk.
+Barrichello has never been as close to victory as he was today; he came close to a breath from Schumacher, even though he lost ten precious seconds during the second pit stop.
+The tyres marked his race: the first stop had just begun to rain, he could mount wet tyres, but he did not risk it.